-Global Perspectives 2021 will run as a hybrid experience, from 25 October – 4 November 2021, on the topic of New Power.
+Global Perspectives 2021 will run as a hybrid experience, from 25 October – 4 November 2021, on the topic of Power Shift.
 This unique interactive format awaits up to 150 participants.
 We are determined to give our communities the chance, once again, to immerse themselves in topics and workshops, devising common strategies to deal with major trends, challenges and opportunities.
-We will be providing global and regional perspectives – holding in-person meetings in three regional hubs in Africa, Asia and Latin America, and online broadcasting their discussions throughout the week, delivering insights and identifying new connections.
+We will be providing global and regional perspectives – holding in-person meetings in three regional hubs in Latin America, East Africa and South East Asia and online broadcasting their discussions throughout the week, delivering insights and identifying new connections.

-Civil society sector approaches, opportunities and challenges of New Power
+Civil society sector approaches, opportunities and challenges of Shifting Power

 After more than a year of surviving lockdowns, economic and psychological hardships, financial and operational restrictions, CSOs are taking the path to recovery by adapting and creating new strategies to prepare for unexpected events.
 They are doing so by adopting to the new powers that have been growing in the past few years.

 In 2021, Global Perspectives therefore focusses on the civil society sector approaches, opportunities and challenges of Shifting Power.
 CSOs are unlearning and deconstructing the current cultural norms that benefit from hierarchical worldviews and move towards networked and community-led operations.
 The International Civil Society Centre, with its unique position, wants to support organisations in understanding and overcoming privilege and colonial legacies that influence the way the civil society sector operates.